How to Grow a Successful Career in SEO

 Sure, if you have great technical skills, and great team management skills, you can soon find yourself leading a team of digital marketers in a management position.
 However, I am talking about that illusive ‘next stage’ of becoming a successful digital marketer, becoming someone that people listen to within the industry.
 Or, if that just isn’t your thing, becoming the marketing and SEO lead for one of the UK’s (or the world’s) larger companies.

-I pride myself everyday in the fact that I am able to take companies from doing okay with their marketing efforts, to really bringing them into that next stage.
+I pride myself every day in the fact that I am able to take companies from doing okay with their marketing efforts, to really bring them into that next stage.
 Now, don’t get me wrong, I have made a lot of mistakes as well!
 But there is no better learning opportunity than when you get to spend time figuring out why these mistakes were made, and how you can avoid making the same mistakes again.

 Read a Lot, but Talk More!

 Now, this one might be very obvious, but if you want to be successful in your career in SEO, you need to be someone who reports on new trends and strategies first within the industry.
 To do this, you need to be learning as much as you can, as often as you can.
 I have found that the best way to do this is to subscribe to reputable SEO and marketing blogs and read the posts when they are released.
 This will give you a great knowledge base for when you are creating marketing strategies.

 However, here is a tip that most people don’t think of.
 Try and make sure you engage in conversation in the comments of these blog posts.
 This is where you will find some of the best information from other marketers around the world.
 In some cases, I have found the conversations I have had in the comment sections of blog posts more beneficial than the blog post itself!
 If you are willing to learn from others, you will go far!